hostyStack/ansible-aws/README.md

 # Role Variables
 **List of Variables**
 ```
+---
+aws_secret_key: required
+aws_access_key: required
+region:
+keypair_name:
+ansible_user:
+bastion_user:
 ```

-# Ansible Imagination Dev Site
+# Ansible Hosty Dev Site
-To help make the roles reusable and easily updated, the variables were placed in the main site.yml file for configuring all of the aspects from the network, bastion, and RDS.
+To help make the roles reusable and easily updated, the variables were placed in the main `site.yml` file for configuring all of the aspects from the network, bastion, and RDS.

 Example **Site.yml**
 ```